ale180192/vagrant-lamp-ubuntu18/README.md

 # php admin

 * for use phpadmin only must download the official proyect, unzip, rename to phpadmin, mv to html folder from of this proyect and run on browser localhost/phpadmin
+* user and password are root for both